 Mark Harris is a photographer from Edison.
 He specializes in straight, abstract views of objects in nature as well as the body.
 Having recently made the transition to a fully digital workflow Mark still presents much of his work in black and white while occasionally exploring color.
 He also still maintains a traditional darkroom which doesn't get as much use as it once did.
 Mark has served on the Junebug ArtFest committee for many years as part of the group that coordinates the visual artists.
 Mark has a variety of these images on his web site at: http://gsphotoguy.photography.com/

-Dorothy, and her daughter Nina have given many years as Junebug volunteers, but this year Dorothy has played a major role in coordinating the purchase of the Street Banners and in assisting the Sponsorship Committee to raise funds for the ArtFest.
+Dorothy and her daughter Nina have given many years as Junebug volunteers, but for the past two years, Dorothy has played a major role in assisting the Sponsorship Committee to raise funds for the ArtFest, reaching out to potential donors (both individual and corporate/business) and generating as much financial support as possible for this fantastic festival!

 Junebug WEBMASTER/SOCIAL MEDIA COORDINATOR